kuzzleio/documentation/src/core/1/koncorde/essentials/operands/index.md

 You can also refer to the [terms](/core/1/koncorde/essentials/terms) reference to know about all the available terms.

-:::info
+::: info
 Note that the ability to combine multiple terms together allows to create different filters that have equivalent scope.
-Such filters are optimized by Koncorde, thus [internally represented by the same ID](/core/1/koncorde/essentials/advanced#filter-equivalence-default).
+Such filters are optimized by Koncorde, thus [internally represented by the same ID](/core/1/koncorde/essentials/advanced#filter-equivalence).
 :::

 ## and